jsperoni/SWEN261-WeBoughtAZoo/docs/DesignDoc.md

 > _**[Sprint 4]** Discuss **future** refactoring and other design improvements your team would explore if the team had additional time._

+Our original plan for the 10% feature was to create a scheduling manager that would allow the owner to see when each animal was rented out and when they would be back.
+It would also allow customers to see when certain animals would be back.
+This was the reason why inventory was never implemented in our design.
+Because we would always have that animal in inventory the only difference would be whether or not it was available for rent.
+It would not be taken out until the owner took out that animal.

+Given our current 10% feature we would have liked to implement an inventory in order to take out animals from the stock when a customer checks out with that animal.
+Otherwise, at this point, there is now way to tell if an animal is available or not without the owner going through and deleting that animal.

+Another feature we would have liked to fully implement is the register and login page.
+While they both work, if a new user puts in a username into the login page it will automatically set them up with that username and does not give them a chance to change any of their information.
+The login page should redirect to the register page if someone attempts to login with a new username.
+Included with this is that customers are currently not able to change any of their personal information after registration.

 ## Testing
 > _This section will provide information about the testing performed
 > and the results of the testing._